Appendix C: Derivable Traits

 The slice doesn’t own the type instances it contains, but the vector returned from

-on each item.
-Thus, the type stored in the slice must implementClone
+to_vecwill need to own its instances, soto_veccallscloneon each item.
+Thus, the type stored in the slice must implementClone.

 Copy